CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 * In the log files of a firewall are noticeable entries.
 Failure to promptly assess whether the first sign of a break-in attempt is to allow attackers to pass the firewall unnoticed and penetrate the internal network of the institution with a successful attack.
 * Vulnerabilities in the IT systems or applications used are known.
 If this information is not obtained on time and necessary countermeasures are not promptly initiated and implemented, these vulnerabilities can be exploited by attackers.
 Failure to take appropriate action to handle security incidents can result in wrong decisions in a hurry and under stress.
 These can be z.
-For example, misleading the press and causing a negative external impact, third parties being harmed by their own IT systems and claiming for damages, or no evasion or recovery measures being foreseen, thus significantly increasing the damage to the institution ,
+For example, misleading the press and causing a negative external impact, third parties being damaged by their own IT systems and claiming for damages, or no evasion or recovery measures being foreseen, thus significantly increasing the damage to the institution ,

 ### 2 2 Unrecognized security incidents

 In the daily operation of an institution many errors and errors can occur.
 It may happen that security incidents are not identified as such by the personnel and an attack or attempted attack remains unrecognized.
 Even though the employees are sufficiently sensitized or trained for the interests of information security, it can not be ruled out that they do not recognize security incidents.
 Examples for this are:

-* A user who has not been logged into the institution's local area network for a long time thinks that the significant slowdown in their notebook during the internet access that occurred a week ago is normal and does not detect that a malicious program is running in the background.
+* A user who has not been logged into their institution's local area network for a long time thinks that their laptop's significant slowdown in Internet access for one week has been normal and does not realize that a malicious program is running in the background.
 He was not or insufficiently trained to inform the security officer in case of suspicious abnormalities.
 * A production manager does not notice that the data in the production systems and also the control display systems have been secretly changed.
 He does not suspect, as the SCADA control of the production plant shows strange values, since this was only for a short time.
 The incident is not reported because all values ​​are back to the expected display values.
 Nobody is struck by the fact that a malicious software has manipulated the display values.
-* A burglary in a store is considered a case of procuring crime as notebooks and flat screens have been stolen.
+A burglary in a store is considered a case of procuring crime as notebooks and flat screens have been stolen.
 The fact that the notebooks contained confidential information and access data for IT systems on the intranet is given no greater importance and the ISB is not informed.
 Therefore, the institution is not prepared for the subsequent attacks on the IT systems of other locations and the company headquarters.
 The attack uses the data found on the stolen notebooks.
 ### 2 3 Destruction of evidence traces in the handling of security incidents

 Careless or non-compliant handling of security incidents may result in the inadvertent destruction or non-judicialization of important evidence traces for the investigation or subsequent legal prosecution.